Nikon D40X vs D5300

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D40X does not offer wifi capability.
+In contrast, the D40X does not provide wifi capability.

 Both the D40X and the D5300 have been discontinued, but can regularly be found used on eBay.
 The D40X was replaced by the Nikon D60 , while the D5300 was followed by the Nikon D5500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Nikon D5300 Manual.